SS Themistocles (1911): Troop ship

 Commonwealth Government control of Themistocles ended on 20 October 1917.
-However, on 28 January 1918 she was at England carrying military medical officers.
+However, on 28 January 1918 she was in England carrying military medical officers.

 Inter-war service

 On 20 July 1920 Themistocles resumed civilian sailings between London and Ireland.

 Shaw, Savill & Albion Line and White Star Line jointly owned Aberdeen Line.
 In 1928 White Star took over Commonwealth Line and merged it with Aberdeen Line, and White Star took over management of Themistocles.

 By 1930 Themistocles was equipped with wireless direction finding.

 On 20 July 1931 the Royal Mail Case opened at the Old Bailey, which led to the collapse of White Star Line's parent company.
 In 1932 ownership of Themistocles passed to Shaw, Savill & Albion, who registered her in Southampton.
 She continued to sail between England and Australia, but serving Liverpool instead of London.

 In January 1933 Themistocles was flagship of the Anniversary Day Regatta in Sydney Harbour.

 By 1930 Themistocles' call sign had been changed to GMLN.
 In 1934 this call sign superseded her code letters.
 By 1937 Themistocles was equipped with an echo sounding device.
 In 1937 Shaw, Savill & Albion transferred Themistocles' ownership to the Norfolk and North American Steamship Co Ltd, but retained direct management of the ship.